Movie review of Bathing Beauty (1944) starring Red Skelton, Esther Williams, Basil Rathbone

-Swim instructor Caroline Brooks (Esther Williams) angrily returns to her teaching job at a New Jersey girls school when her brand new marriage to songwriter Steve Elliott (Red Skelton) is disrupted by scheming show producer George Adams (Basil Rathbone).
-In order to speak with his estranged bride, Steve forces admission to the college, which has never been legally declared ‘all female.’
+In Bathing Beauty, Swim instructor Caroline Brooks (Esther Williams) angrily returns to her teaching job at a New Jersey girls school when her brand new marriage to songwriter Steve Elliott (Red Skelton) is disrupted by scheming show producer George Adams (Basil Rathbone).
+In order to speak with his estranged bride, Steve forces admission to the college, which has never been legally declared “all female”.
 To rid the campus of him, Dean Clinton places Steve on two weeks’ probation, during which time she plans to hit him with 100 demerits and mandatory expulsion.
 Steve also encounters heavy resistance from faculty, students and a distant Caroline, who wants their marriage annulled.

 - Red Skelton playing music on glasses, only to have a drunk “help” him get the glasses in tune.

 - Red Skelton doing a very funny pantomime of what a woman goes through when waking up

 - A very funny musical comedy routine performing You Take the High Note

 - An excellent routine where Red is trapped in Esther Williams’ room by a barking Great Dane, and Red has to find a way out in 5 minutes

 - A well-known routine where “Madame Zarka” is teaching Red Skelton how to dance … in a tutu.

 - The “sticky paper” routine, part of the ballet dancing, where Red has to lose a sticky piece of paper before the dance ends … or be expelled.
 It’s a very funny bit, as the various students pass the paper round-robin.